javadevelopr/borderAnalysis/README.md

 ```

-The lines should be sorted in descending order by
+Lines should be sorted in descending order by
 * `Date`
 * `Value` (or number of crossings)
 * `Measure`